Mhamad-Raad/final-capstone-backend/README.md

 # 🚜 TravelVent <a name="about-the-project"></a>
 Introducing our travel app, designed to make reserving your dream trip a breeze.
 With just a few taps on your device, you can reserve a trip to your favourite destination.
 Our app's user-friendly interface allows you to get location, price, and amenities.
-You can also read reviews from other travelers to help you make the best decision for your trip.
+You can also get review ratings done by other travelers to help you make the best decision for your trip.
 It allows users to create an account, login, and reserve a trip.
 It also allows users to view all available trips, and view a specific trip.

 ## 🛠 Built With <a name="built-with"></a>